samathaluca/new-lazycamp/README.md

 ### The strategy plane

 Use agile design to lay out the foundations of booking system which is more attractive to users but satisfies the requirements of business users
-The strategy is to enable users to quickly find available camp spots that are free for the night they requirements within a searched for postal district or county.
+The strategy is to enable users to quickly find available camp spots that are free for the date they require within a searched for postal district or county.

-ffer over night stays on camping sites, spots, independent small pitching places, farms, fields, land, gardens, driveways so take the uncertainlty out of raod trips o
+Offer over night stays on camping sites, spots, independent small pitching places, farms, fields, land, gardens, driveways so take the uncertainlty out of raod trips

 Once the spots have been found in a given area that are available, the user can sort in to what is more important to them e.g price, category,

-the strategy is to fill up spots for the spot owners seamlessly and effortlessly.
+The strategy is to fill up spots for the spot owners seamlessly and effortlessly.
-The current system needs to be simplified you have to ring round various sites and pay over the phone with a credit card.
+Most current system necessatate ringing round various sites and paying over the phone with a credit card.
+This is unreliable and unsecured.

 As the database fills with more campspots we will be able to offer extra filters

-simplify the bookings
-simplify  payment process
-promote smaller independent sites fill empty spcaes immediately attract the 12 % of users who do not book ahead and wait to judge the weather offer convenience and speed to the 88% of campers who want to book ahead.
+We strategised to simplify the bookings, simplify  payment process, promote smaller independent sites and fill empty spaces on established sites.
+Strategy aim would immediately attract the 12 % of users who do not book ahead and wait to judge the weather offer convenience and speed to the 88% of campers who want to book ahead.

-still offer traditional phone and email booking so be useful and attractive by convention.
+Still offer traditional phone and email booking so be useful and attractive by convention.

-The scope plane
+### The scope plane
 The scope will be to
-atttract users by offering simplicity and fast locating which sites are available with fast reliable payment.
+attract users by offering simplicity and fast locating which sites are available with fast reliable payment.

 The business user will be able to add their sites quickly and simply then turn the featuring on the site on and off with simple boolean checkbox.

-Structure
+### Structure
-The site is structure to guide the user to book online which will be the preferred option for users and business users once they manage to adopt the process.
+The site is structured to guide the user to book online which will be the preferred option for users and business users once they manage to adopt the process.
-In the interim the structure does offer a less obvious traditional booking system by phone or email but the added option of FB and whatspp or instagram messaging.
+In the interim the structure does offer a less obvious traditional booking system by phone or email but the added option of FB messaging.
-I considered a chatbox but user feedback favoured the familiarity of social media as a mechanism for direct contact with the benefits of users knowing when the messages were last checked and managing expectations of when their queries will be answered also knowing who they are speaking to.
+Lazycamp considered that a chatbox but user feedback favoured the familiarity of social media as a mechanism for direct contact with the benefits of users knowing when the messages were last checked and managing expectations of when their queries will be answered also knowing who they are speaking to.
 Chatboxes are a little impersonal and faceless for the travel industry which expects a more personal persuasive, friendlier touch.

-skeleton
+### Skeleton
-the home page uses design to direct the user to the online and payment booking system
+The home page uses design to direct the user to the online and payment booking system

-the email and phone booking options are available in the nav bar but the nav bar also puts the online booking first the skeleton directs the user to online booking using two different links.